Italian asset manager Anima confirms studying tie-up with Aletti

-MILAN Anima Holding (ANIM.MI) is studying a possible merger with rival Aletti Gestielle as part of a broader growth plan, the Italian asset manager said on Monday, confirming a press report.
+MILAN (Reuters) - Anima Holding (ANIM.MI) is studying a possible merger with rival Aletti Gestielle as part of a broader growth plan, the Italian asset manager said on Monday, confirming a press report.

 By 1056 GMT shares in Anima were up 5.3 percent, lifted by a report in Sunday's Il Sole 24 Ore about plans by Anima's top shareholders Poste Italiane (PST.MI) and Banco BPM (BAMI.MI) to expand the asset manager's business.